 Homelessness is a growing problem in the North, particularly in Inuvik, which has seen a large influx of homeless people from the Western Arctic.
 Resources currently exist, but are insufficient to meet demand.
-Hope House aims to provide clients experiencing homelessness with supports including mental health counselling and referrals to rehabilitation, social housing programs, and labour market opportunities.
-It would also provide support for necessities like medical and dental visits, and obtaining identification like a health card or photo ID to open a bank account.
-Staff and volunteers would engage with local partners like the Inuvialuit Regional Corporation, Nihtat Gwich’in Council, and social and labour market agencies to help meet the clients’ needs.
+With their $495,000 prize, the Hope House team aims to provide clients experiencing homelessness with supports including mental health counselling and referrals to rehabilitation, social housing programs, and labour market opportunities.
+It will also provide support for necessities like medical and dental visits, and obtaining identification like a health card or photo ID to open a bank account.
+Staff and volunteers will engage with local partners like the Inuvialuit Regional Corporation, Nihtat Gwich’in Council, and social and labour market agencies to help meet the clients’ needs.